comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 While we have investigated the specific case of querying Solid vaults, these concepts may be generalizable to other decentralization efforts, such as [Mastodon](cite:cites mastodon).
-This is possible, because our approach solely relies on the structural properties provided by standards such as [Linked Data Platform](cite:cites spec:ldp) and the [Type Index](cite:cites spec:typeindex), which can be used outside of the Solid ecosystem.
+This is possible, because our approach solely relies on the structural properties provided by standards such as the [Linked Data Platform](cite:cites spec:ldp) and the [Type Index](cite:cites spec:typeindex), which can be used outside of the Solid ecosystem.

-Due to the expectation of incomplete results,
+Due to the possibility of incomplete results,
 LTQP research over Linked Open Data is moving into the direction of [finding query-relevant documents as early as possible](cite:cites linktraversaloptimization).
 In the context of Solid, we have shown that finding all query-relevant documents is not the main bottleneck during query execution anymore.